Affiliate links on Android Authority may earn us a commission. Learn more.

-The Galaxy A53 5G is the best cheap Samsung you can get
+The Galaxy A54 5G is the best cheap Samsung you can get

-The Galaxy A53 5G is one of the most well-rounded phones you can buy — regardless of price.
+The Galaxy A54 5G is one of the most well-rounded phones you can buy — regardless of price.

-Another thing we loved about the A53 5G is the screen.
+Another thing we loved about the A54 5G is the screen.
 It’s a crisp, speedy 120Hz Super AMOLED display with options to reduce refresh rates to further boost battery life.
-This is the best display that we’ve tested in this price range, even outside of Samsung’s affordable phone lineup.
+It was fully visible in bright daylight, which is something we can’t say for the rest of the phones on the list.
+In fact, this is the best display that we’ve tested in this price range, even outside of Samsung’s affordable phone lineup.

 What makes it stand out

-- Versatile cameras: A powerful main camera backed up by ultrawide, telephoto, and macro lenses make this a complete camera package.
+- Versatile cameras: A powerful main camera backed up by ultrawide and macro lenses make this a complete camera package.

 - Beautiful display: The 120Hz Super AMOLED is bright, crisp, and speedy in all situations.

 - Fantastic battery life: The 5,000mAh battery lasts for nearly two days, and charges back up quickly.